Learn about driving provisions and special programs focused on keeping both California’s older drivers and roadways safe.

 Learn More About California Driving Rules for Seniors

 The DMV website has a wealth of information for California drivers, including links to the controlling laws and driver license handbooks in several different languages.
-Of special interest is the Senior Guide for Safe Driving, which includes advice on recognizing and assessing vision and cognitive impairment and conditions that may affect driving and the DMV web page dedicated to Senior Drivers.
+Of special interest is the Senior Guide for Safe Driving, which includes advice on recognizing and assessing vision and cognitive impairment and conditions that may affect driving and the DMV web page dedicated to Senior Drivers, you can also call our car accident lawyers today.